vuk5002/lunargui-docs.github.io/text.md

-    char*       text,   // text to output                               [0.0.27N] int         x,      // x pos of the string (relative to window)     [0.0.27N] int         y,      // y pos of the string (relative to window)     [0.0.27N] uint32_t    color   // color of the string                          [0.0.27N] (doesnt do anything in 0.0.27) );
+    char*       text,   // text to output                               [0.0.27N] int         x,      // x pos of the string (relative to window)     [0.0.27N] int         y,      // y pos of the string (relative to window)     [0.0.27N] uint32_t    color,  // color of the string                          [0.0.27N] (doesnt do anything in 0.0.27), int         active, // for compatability it cannot be a bool        [0.0.27N] int         id,     // ID of the text label                         [0.0.27N] );

 ```

-<span style="font-size:18px ; font-weight: bold;">This function is 100% backwards compatible with all of Lunar releases that include GUI.</span>
+<span style="font-size:18px ; font-weight: bold;">This function is 100% backwards compatible with all of Lunar releases that include GUI/TUI.</span>
 <div style="
     background-color:#004173;
     border-left: 5px solid #0066cc;